danmayer/blog2ebook/README.md

   * support multiple book formats possibly using Calibre for converting
   * this crashes it 'http://readwrite.com/tags/feed/start/articles.xml'
   * Brad Feld's blog has some bad character encoding issues
-  * better coverage for some edge / error cases

 ## Contributing